radicore/radicore/README.md

 - Hi 🎉!
-I’m radicore; A chess enthusiast ♟️ and a random, avid programmer in Lua and Python.
+I’m radicore.
+A chess enthusiast, and an avid programmer in Lua and Python.
-- I can code some basic programs in C and C++, and after a long time have developed a chess engine in C called Rocket (however is not public).
-It's rating is ~2000 ELO.
+- I can code some basic programs in C and C++, and after a long time have developed a chess engine in C called Rocket (however source code is not public).
+It's rating is ~2300 ELO.
 - To add to this wonderful description of me, my real name and age is...
 ![IceAgeMannyGIF](https://github.com/radicore/radicore/assets/86078764/926d857c-f892-4d61-8c84-0a7941bb99bc)